 Taking the GRE at home proves to be a stress-free experience

-Due to the shutdown of many test centers that offer the GRE, ETS is temporarily offering a GRE General Test at Home (“At Home GRE”) option.
+Due to the shutdown of many test centers that offer the GRE, ETS began offering a GRE General Test at Home (“At Home GRE”) option in late Spring 2020.
 The test is identical in content, format and on-screen experience to the GRE General Test taken at a test center.
 It is taken by students on their own computer at home and is monitored by a human proctor online.
-I recently interviewed my student Jill (name changed) after she took the at home version of the test to find out about her experience.
+Students in many locations now have the choice of taking the At Home GRE or taking the GRE in a computer lab.
+To help learn and inform others about the experience of taking the At Home GRE, I interviewed my student Jill (name changed) after she took the at home version of the test to find out about her experience.

 Taking the At Home GRE turned out to be a relatively stress-free experience for Jill apart from registration, which was a hassle.
 Transferring registration from in-person to online took time, and Jill also had to borrow a Windows laptop from her mother as the test cannot be administered on a Mac unless the Mac has Windows OS installed.
-Thankfully, the actual testing experience was mostly seamless.
+Thankfully, the actual testing experience was mostly seamless, and ETS has solved both of these issues.
+The At Home GRE can now be taken on Mac and the registration process has been streamlined significantly.

-ETS allows you to take the At Home GRE at any time during the day or night on Friday, Saturday, Sunday or Monday.
+ETS allows you to take the At Home GRE at any time during the day or night 7 days a week.
 Jill had the option of taking the test at 2 a.m. while the world slept but instead chose to take it at a more conventional time—8 a.m.
-Unlike the GMAT Online and LSAT-Flex tests, which are shorter than their in-person counterparts, the GRE At Home remains the same length.
+Unlike the LSAT-Flex test, which is shorter than its previous in-person counterpart, the GRE At Home remains the same length.

 Jill recalled that a live proctor watched her all through the test.
 Before the test began, the proctor asked Jill to hold up her whiteboard (a requirement for the At Home GRE – more on that below) and rotate it to ensure that there was nothing written on it.
 Jill was recorded throughout the test.
 This means that ETS will be able to monitor and prevent test-takers from recording test questions on a hidden pinhole camera.
 We are happy to hear they have instituted this tool to prevent cheating.